adrybakov/rad-tools/docs/source/user-guide/scripts/rad-make-template.rst

 .. important::

-    When template file is made on the base of TB2J file it is grouped by distance. you can control the eps for distance comparison via :ref:`rad-make-template_eps`.
+    When template file is made on the base of TB2J file it is grouped by distance.
+    You can control the eps for distance comparison via :ref:`rad-make-template_eps`.

 Usage example
 =============
-Example is based on the exchange.out file from the :examples:`examples folder <rad-make-template>`.
+Example is based on the "exchange.out" file from the :examples:`examples folder <rad-make-template>`.

 Minimal usage scenario creates template draft`s with the command